iomesh/docs/docs/deploy/prerequisites.md

   - At least one free SSD for IOMesh journal and cache
   - At least one free HDD for IOMesh datastore
   - A 10GbE NIC or above for IOMesh storage network
-  - At least 100GB free space on /opt
+  - At least 100GB free space at /opt

 ## Setup Worker Node

-For each Kubernetes worker node that will run IOMesh, do the following steps:
+For each Kubernetes worker node that will run IOMesh, follow the following steps:

 ### Setup Open-ISCSI